 As the primary teaching affiliate of the Boston University School of Medicine, BMC combines personal, patient-focused care with the state-of-the-art-expertise and technological advances of a major teaching hospital.
 BMC is at the forefront of clinical practice, surgical expertise, and research in oncology.

 In addition to endometrial cancer, BMC’s gynecologic oncologists have expertise in treating many types of female pelvic cancers, including cancers of the ovaries, cervix, vulva, and trophoblast (placenta).
 Patients with a diagnosis or strong suspicion of cancer are given appointments within 72 hours.

 What Is Endometrial Cancer?

-The most common symptoms of endometrial cancer include:
+The most common symptoms of endometrial cancer are

 - Abnormal vaginal bleeding

 Patients with concerns about any of the symptoms listed above are urged to consult their physician immediately.